Looking through the Kerr disk: Solving the geodesic equations

 Our analytical solutions are valid for the subclass of vortical null geodesics with no radial turning points.
 Accordingly, the radial potential $R(r)$ never vanishes along the geodesic; hence, all its roots are complex.
 Consequently, for the roots $r_i$ of $R(r)$, we can arrange that $r_1=r_2^*$ and $r_3=r_4^*$ (where the asterisk denotes complex conjugation).

 Lastly, a few words about the general approach of calculating the starting values of a null geodesic that reaches the observer with impact parameters $(\alpha, \beta)$.
 The fact that we fix the observer's position and the impact parameters leads us to calculate the geodesic's trajectory ``back in time.''
 Thus, we calculate the trajectory of a vortical null geodesic originating from the observer at $r_o=-\infty$ and some $(\alpha, \beta)$ within the inner throat and terminating at the source point at $r_s>0$.
-This inversion of the geodesic direction is equivalent to exchanging the integration boundaries.
-Therefore, we can equivalently ``integrate backward'' by flipping the sign $\nu_r$.
+This technical inversion of the geodesic direction is equivalent to exchanging the integration boundaries.
+However, we emphasize that these geodesics still correspond to ingoing rays, crossing from the exterior region of the Kerr black hole to the interior.
 This is a standard approach in many calculations done for black hole visualizations (see, e.g., \cite{james_gravitational_2015, gralla_lensing_2020}).